scientific-python/social-media/videos-general.md

 - Recorded in zoom (Live interviews)
 - 5-7 minutes long
 - Questions will be displayed as labels in the video
-- Scipy icon will be displayed at the top right
+- Scientific Python icon will be displayed at the top right
 - Outro with "Welcome to the Scientific Python Community" label

 ## Sample questions